Rexios80/pub_update_checker/README.md

 ## Getting started

-Have a dart script package published on pub.dev
+Have a dart script package published on pub.dev.
+This only works for a currently running globally activated package.

 ## Usage